Credentials: M.Ed., LPC, LMHC, Brainspotting Certified

 Hobbies and Interests

-Mary and her husband stay busy with their four young kiddos, three dogs and regular Midwest tours to visit extended family.
+Mary and her husband stay busy with their four young kiddos and two pups.
 You can often find them participating in any activity or sport that involves the outdoors.
-They love to get back to the South West as much as possible and travel often to support their active duty friends and family.
-Mary loves to stay active and balanced with Orange Theory Fitness, Yoga and Pilates.
+Frequent travels throughout the Midwest and regular visits to the desert are often enjoyed.
+Mary loves to stay active and balanced with a variety of physical activities and mindfulness work.